devopsengineerDan/Daniel_project/README.md

 ```
 👉 SOFTWARE ENGINEERING BEST PRACTICE

-### 1. Adhere to Programming Language Standard and Style of writing code.
+### 1. Adhere to Programming Language Standard library and Style of writing code.
 ### 2. Adhere to Software Design Principles and Patterns.
 ### 3. Naming of variables, functions, classes and modules should be explicit.
 ### 4. In python have __init__.py in folder containing app.